 Wrongful death lawsuit alleges negligence, poor medical care led to a prisoner’s suicide

-Bonnie Lopez describes her younger sister, Melody Morgan, as a creative person who loved drawing and painting.
-She enjoyed baking and cooking, too, and above all, liked spending time with her sister and mom, Colleen Lackey.
+Bonnie Lopez describes her younger sister, Melody Morgan, as a creative who loved drawing and painting.
+She spent days and nights in the kitchen too, cooking and baking sweet treats for the family.
+Above all, Morgan enjoyed being with her sister and mom, Colleen Lackey.